varabyte/kobweb/README.md

 Some icons have a choice between solid and outline versions, such as "Square" ([outline](https://fontawesome.com/icons/square?s=solid&f=classic) and [filled](https://fontawesome.com/icons/square?s=regular&f=classic)).
-In that case, the default choice will be outline mode, but you can pass in a style enum to control this:
+In that case, the default choice will be an outline mode, but you can pass in a style enum to control this:

 ```kotlin